Welcome to our Right to Choose home

 • 3

-• Your GP will refer you to our service through our digital referral process.
+• Your GP will refer you/your child to our service through our digital process.

-• You’ll get an email to notify you once their referral has been made.
+• You’ll get an email to notify you once the referral has been made.

 • 4